matryer/present/golab/why-the-world-is-falling-in-love-with-Go.md

 ---

-# Performance
+# __Performance__

 ![inline](https://www.dropbox.com/s/vf0k2y9lef9bbh6/salmon.jpg?dl=1)

 ---

-# Performance
+# __Performance__

-> "We had a spike of about __2.4 million requests within ten minutes__, and forgot to turn caching on!
+> "We had a spike of about 2.4 million requests within ten minutes, and forgot to turn caching on!
 Luckily, since it only touched our Go code, it didn’t matter; we didn’t crash."
 -- Dean Elbaz, SongKick

 ^ Without much effort, Go will perform great.